 Along with dojagi, Korea has a proud history of excellence in arts and crafts; for example, najeongchilgi, folding fans, and luck pouches.
 There’s no better way to remember your time in Korea than by taking home one of these lovingly-crafted, traditional pieces.

 ‘Najeonchilgi’ is a traditional mother-of-pearl craft in which beautiful patterns made of shells are inlaid into wood and coated with a lacquer finish.
-Folding fans, essential items during the summer, are also excellent souvenirs to consider.
-Bokjumeoni luck pouches, mini-quilts, knots, or charms embroidered with traditional Korean patterns are also widely found in many shops at the tourist areas of Namdaemun and Dongdaemun traditional markets and Insa-dong.
+Folding fans are essential items during the summer and excellent souvenirs to consider.
+Bokjumeoni luck pouches, mini-quilts, knots, or charms embroidered with traditional Korean patterns are also widely found in many shops at Namdaemun and Dongdaemun traditional markets and Insa-dong.

-This page was last updated on July 21, 2016, and therefore information may differ from what is presented here.
+This page was last updated in September 20, 2018, and therefore information may differ from what is presented here.
+We advise you to check details from the official websites before visiting.